BigheadSMZ/TotKMods/README.md

 ![](https://raw.githubusercontent.com/BigheadSMZ/TotKMods/main/preview.jpg)

 # Purpose
-Provide users with an easy method to select which essential mods they want to use.
-The mods are broken into eight categories.
+Provide users with an easy method to select which mods they want to use.
+Mods are broken into eight categories.
 - **Essential:** Mods that I consider to be essential in enhancing graphics.
 User may pick any and/or all mods here.
 - **Resolution:** Native resolution.
 Modes are: 1280x720, 1440x810, 1792x1008, 1920x1080.
 Only one mod should be selected.
 Users with a 1440p screen should be fine with 1008p and 2x Internal Resolution in the emulator.
 - **FPS:** The maximum framerate.
 Modes are: 20 FPS, 30 FPS, or 60 FPS.
 Only one mod should be selected.
 Used in conjunction with Dynamic FPS from Essential mods.
 Without it, gameplay will slowdown when FPS drops.